LICENSING, CREDITS & ATTRIBUTIONS

 The 24/7 Online Radio Group runs 30 internet stations.
 We play music under completely Royalty Free Licenses* provided and/or purchased from a number of recording rightsholders including composers/creators, music libraries and companies whose works are not registered through the Performing Rights Organisations (PRO) nor Collective Management Organisations/Mechanical Copyright Protection Societies.
 The payment to copyright holders to stream their music tracks on our stations has been determined by individual, negotiated licenses and/or agreements.

-Our non-music station is 24/7 Nature Radio.
+We also run non-music stations including 24/7 Nature Radio.
 In addition to including recordings from some of the collections mentioned above, the 24/7 Nature Radio producer (who is non-PRO) has recorded sounds of nature from the natural environment.
 We have included a nature podcast for the Zeno app which can be downloaded.

-Our library of licensed music consists over over 8000 music tracks and this is steadily increasing.
+Our library of licensed music consists of almost 10,000 music tracks and this is steadily increasing.
 We thank the copyright holders, composers/creators who produce their own recordings and companies for licensing their music to us.

 Wherever possible, we credit the composer/creators on the radio station’s website.
 Composer/musicians and their track titles are credited in our digital streams.
 Composers (creators) have there own dedicated webpages on this website so that listeners can learn more about them and their work and how to purchase their music.